fommil/fpmortals/manuscript/under-review.md

 When we use the `@free` annotation, a `sealed trait` data structure is generated for each of our algebras, with a `case class` per method, allowing trampolining.
 When we write a `Handler`, Freestyle is converting pattern matches over heap objects into method calls.
-The appendix goes into gruelling detail about what Freestyle is generating for us.

 ### Why is it called Free?